Chapter 28 BWV 169 Gott soll allein mein Herze haben

 The second recitative has a quasi-philosophical air as it asks----what is God’s Love?
 The answer, or at least an answer, is immediately given----it is the rapture of our soul and it closes hell and opens heaven whence we shall be ultimately carried.

-Appropriately, this warming and positive notion is set in the majo, but, somewhat surprisingly, Bach ends the movement in the key of F#m.
+Appropriately, this warming and positive notion is set in the major, but, somewhat surprisingly, Bach ends the movement in the key of F#m.
 His concern is structural rather than imagic.
 Traditionally the final chord would be major and F# major is the dominant chord (V) of the next aria into which it flows gently and smoothly.
-The second and final aria is both the keystone and the musical highlight of the cantata and Bach clearly wishes its first notes to sound as natural and unforced as possible.
+The second and final aria is both the keystone and the musical highlight of the cantata and Bach clearly wishes its first notes to emerge as naturally and unforced as possible.

 Mention was made above of the two movements adapted from the E major keyboard concerto.
 This is the second, the slow, middle movement of the original work.
 It is certainly the saddest and most moving section of this cantata, evoking the feelings of sorrow and loss that bereavement brings.
 The slow, minor siciliano melodies moving above the broken off-beat continuo quavers evoke a mood of great emotional intensity.